 Make Soursop Sauce

-Edited by Mian Sheilette Ong, Eng, Lynn
+Edited by Mian Sheilette Ong, Eng, Lynn, Nuance

 The green or brownish-skinned prickly fruit known as the soursop, guanavana, or soursop, is both sweet and sour.
 With this flavor interplay, soursops are ideal for sweet and savory dishes.
 All you have to do is not confine the fruit's flavors inside a box.
 You should learn how to experiment with the soursop's creaminess, sweetness, and sourness.
 To do this, you can veer away from making soursop smoothies, candy, and ice cream for a while.
 Instead, you can focus on making savory dishes, such as soursop sauce.
 Once you discover how to make soursop sauce, you can bring a new face to meat and vegetable dishes from now on.
-Your family and friends will definitely love the new twist in flavor by the time you finish the following recipes for soursop sauce.
+Your family and friends will definitely love the new twist in flavour when you finish the following recipes for soursop sauce.
 Remember, these are only guidelines.
 You can be as creative as you want with them.

 - Preparation Time: 50-55 minutes

 - Serves six to eight people, depending on the dish you make.